sciaba/patatrack-tests/README.md

   * Run the script
 * Use cmsRun with the configuration config/prepare_data.py to extract the relevant FED from the input data.
   * Edit the value of dataset_prefix to match the value of OUTPUT_DIR.
-  * Edit the value of fed_prefix to set the desired destination for the FED.
+  * Edit the value of fed_prefix to set the desired destination for the FED (the size of the output will be approximately 5 GB).
   * Run `cmsRun prepare_data.py`